 Clemson University College of Engineering, Computing and Applied Sciences has many world class research facilities.
 For full lists and descriptions, please visit our facilities page.

 The College of Engineering, Computing and Applied Sciences houses many of the universities centers and institutes.
 A full listing can be found here.

-Dr. Douglas Hirt is the associate dean of engineering and science for research and graduate studies and coordinates the college’s various graduate-level activities — including oversight of the college's research centers, alliances and institutes.
+Dr. Douglas Hirt is the associate dean for research and graduate studies and coordinates the college’s various graduate-level activities — including oversight of the college's research centers, alliances and institutes.